Hertford Union Canal

 At just 2km long, what the Hertford Union Canal lacks in length it makes up for in charm.
-It runs alongside leafy Victoria Park in Hackney, with its lakes, fountain, sculptures, deer enclosure and children’s playground.
+It runs alongside leafy Victoria Park in Tower Hamlets, with its lakes, fountain, sculptures, children’s playgrounds, tree trails and cafes

 The waterways in and around London simply abound with fabulous places for a family day out.
-What's more, an afternoon spent feeding the ducks, walking along the towpath and watching the colourful narowboats comes absolutely free.
+What's more, an afternoon spent feeding the ducks, walking or careful cycling along the towpath and watching the colourful narowboats comes absolutely free.
 We've put together some useful family guides to our best waterside destinations.

 The canal is also known as Duckett's Canal after Sir George Duckett, its original promoter.
 His father, also named George, was earlier involved in promoting the Stort Navigation and had changed his name from Jackson after being made a baronet.